JPMorgan stock slumps as interest income warning rattles market

 “There are incremental worries around the economy and the political climate,” which are likely to contribute more volatility in shares over the next two months, he said.

-JPMorgan shares fell as much as 7.5%, their worst daily drop since June 2020.
-The stock is at its lowest in over a month, at $202.45.
+JPMorgan shares fell as much as 7.5%, their worst daily drop since June 2020, before closing 5.2% lower.

 JPMorgan’s total investment banking fees could climb by 15% in the third quarter, Pinto added.